RadicalImaging/Static-DICOMWeb/packages/static-wado-webserver/README.md

 4. Provide a studyQuery result that reads the studies/index.json.gz file and filters it according to the search criteria

 ## Default Configuration Files
 The tool looks for a JSON5 configuration file (which is JSON + comments basically), located either in  `./static-wado.json5` or else in `~/static-wado.json5`.
-This configuration file can over-ride settings such as the directory that stores the client, or the port number on the web service etc.  These configuration values are then further modified by command line settings.
+This configuration file can override settings such as the directory that stores the client, or the port number on the web service etc. These configuration values are then further modified by command-line settings.

 Alternatively, the settings file to use can be specified with the `-c or --configuration` setting, passing it a file name to read as a JSON5 file (it will add the extension if not present).
 The format of the file looks like this:
 ```js
 {
   // Defaults that apply to static wado generally